 HABIT #3: Think on noble things.

-“Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things.. . . . and the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.”
-(Philippians 4:7-8)
+“Finally, brothers and sisters, whatever is true, whatever is noble, whatever is right, whatever is pure, whatever is lovely, whatever is admirable—if anything is excellent or praiseworthy—think about such things. . . .
+I have learned the secret of being content in any and every situation.”
+(Philippians 4:8,12)

-Share in the comments below and answer this question, “What is something noble you can intentionally dwell on today and how will it add to your peace of mind?”
+Share in the comments below and answer this question, “What is an example of something noble, right, lovely or admirable that you can choose to dwell on today that could lead to contentment?”

 Use #phil4challenge to spread the word about the Philippians 4 Challenge!

 *Hughes, Kent R. (2007-10-31).
 Philippians: The Fellowship of the Gospel (Preaching the Word) (Kindle Locations 2894-2899).
 Good News Publishers.
 Kindle Edition.